Experience The Hill

 Intense flavors and complexity in our wines are ensured by our steep hillside vineyard, maritime climate and our farming practices.
 At Griffin Hill, we respect the French practice of dry farming and our vines are clones brought directly from France.
 Dry farming ensures deep roots into our shale soils for maximum minerality and flavor.
 We then trust the fruit and use gentle, simple wine making processes to let the fruit, not the Winemaker, make the wine.
-The result is a subtle, complex, aromatic and balanced wine, whether an un-oaked Chardonnay, or a lightly oaked Pinot Noir.
-Starting with the bottlings in 2016, we ended our practice of filtering any of our wines -- think of that little bit of sediment as a great trade-off when you get a bottle full of rich and complex flavor.
+The result is a subtle, complex, aromatic and balanced wine.
+Unlike the large producers, we don't use commercial yeast, enzymes, fining agents, filtering or any other ingredients we feel would impact the purity of our wines.
+All of our wines are aged in French oak barrels.

 2016 was such a great vintage.
 We got abundant hang time with no heat spikes and the harvest was postponed until the end of September.
 The conditions were perfect for maximum flavor complexity.
 Fermentation and punch down was done by hand in an open top fermenter and pressed using a traditional basket press for gentle extraction of juice and tannins.
-Aging took place in an oak barrel, providing the benefits of oak tannins and unmatched micro oxygenation.
+Aging took place in two year old French oak barrels, providing the benefits of oak tannins and unmatched micro oxygenation.
 The process yielded a full-bodied wine with graceful acids and tannins.
 The goal was met: a big and silky Pinot that is complex, creamy with lots of red fruit aroma.
-Fans of our sold out 2015 Pinot Noir will immediately recognize the flavor profile, and notice that the tannins are even silkier and the wine is ready to drink now.
-However, be sure to lay some down in your cellar for about 5 years + for maximum enjoyment. $50 per bottle.
+Fans of our sold out 2015 Pinot Noir will immediately recognize the flavor profile, and notice that the tannins are even silkier and the wine is ready to drink now. $50/bottle.

-We sourced our 2016 Zinfandel from two vineyards high in the Santa Cruz Mountains.
-They were selected for their precise vineyard practices and their south slope exposure.
-They were harvested at approximately 23.5 BRIX, punched down by hand in open fermenters and pressed gently using a basket press.
-They evolved nicely, aging in 50% new oak barrels for a year and stirred on their lees monthly for the entire aging process.
+We sourced our 2017 Zinfandel from a small vineyard high in the Santa Cruz Mountains.
+The vineyard was selected for their precise vineyard practices and their south slope exposure.
+They were harvested at approximately 24 BRIX, punched down by hand in open fermenters and pressed gently using a basket press.
+It evolved nicely, aging in 50% new oak barrels for a year and stirred on their lees monthly for the first three months of the aging process.
 The color and body are medium.
-Acids are firm and the tannins very much in the background, making it drinkable now and food -riendly.
+Acids are firm and the tannins very much in the background, making it drinkable now and food -friendly.
 Tasting notes: Typical Zinfandel spiciness with sour cherry on the nose with Sage and dry herb in the background.
 Good mouthfeel.
 Drink now, but best in 5-10 years.
-There was no fining and no filtering of the wine.
-You may experience some small amount of harmless sediment. $32 per bottle.
+There was no fining and no filtering of the wine. $32/bottle.

 2017 Santa Cruz Mountains Estate Pinot Noir

-The 2017 Griffin Hill Pinot Noir follows the footsteps of the very successful prior vintages with a picking timed to show full varietal ripeness and enough acid to be a great pairing for cheeses, fish, poultry and vegetarian dishes.
-Even at its young age, it's showing a lot of aroma, complexity, notes of cherry, deep color, balance and silky tannins.
-You can drink now, but buy some to lay it down for a few years (or more-our Pinots age really well). $40 per bottle.
+The 2017 Griffin Hill Pinot Noir follows the footsteps of the very successful prior vintages with a picking timed to show full varietal ripeness and enough acid to be a great pairing for cheeses, fish, poultry and vegetarian dishes. it's showing a lot of aroma, complexity, notes of cherry and marzipan, ruby color, excellent balance and silky tannins.
+Drink now. $40/bottle.